ivarrh/ivarrh.github.io/_pages/about_dani.md

-<h3> Daniel MARTÍN </h3>
+<h3> <a href= "https://www.danielmartinruiz.com"> Daniel MARTÍN</a> </h3>

-I’m Daniel Martin, a PhD student at the University of Granada.
-I hold a Master’s degree in Applied Ethics from the Complutense University of Madrid and a Bachelor’s degree in Philosophy from the University of Granada.
-My research focuses on how people form and justify their moral preferences, particularly regarding animals, plants, and other entities [Read more about this project](/projects/animaldilemmas/).
+Hi!
+My name is Daniel Martín, and I am currently pursuing a PhD in Philosophy at the University of Granada.
+My academic journey began with a Bachelor’s degree in Philosophy here at Granada, followed by a Master’s degree in Applied Ethics at the Complutense University of Madrid.
+I have also recently completed a Master’s degree in Teaching and am simultaneously pursuing a degree in Psychology at the UNED.

-I also investigate how perceptions of normality, reasonableness, and social norms influence moral prioritization and decision-making [Read more about this project](/projects/practicalreason/).
+My research lies at the intersection of philosophy and moral psychology, focusing on the psychology behind everyday moral decisions relating to people, animals, and the environment.
+I combine philosophical analysis with experimental methods to explore these issues.
+For instance, one [project](/_projects/practicalreason.md) studies how people understand concepts like ‘normal’ and ‘reasonable’ and how this influences social and legal justification.
+Another [project](/_projects/animaldilemmas.md) analyses the moral priority we attribute to different animals and plants and the implications for their rights and our duties of care.

-Combining insights from philosophy and psychology, I use experimental methods to understand the processes behind moral reasoning, with the goal of informing ethical discussions in climate change and human-animal relationships.
+Outside of research, I find that my time spent outdoors, cooking, walking my dogs, and hiking deeply informs my understanding of these philosophical questions.